 QCN stands for Queensland Capacity Network and is jointly owned by Powerlink and Energy Queensland.
 Our Chairman, Greg Young and CEO, Derek Merdith have deep, global, and local experience with market-leading telecommunications organisations.

-QCN Fibre is known as a government-owned corporation (GOC).
-It is jointly owned by Powerlink Queensland and Energy Queensland and is under the remit of three Cabinet Ministers;
+QCN Fibre is known as a government-owned corporation (GOC) subsidiary.
+It is jointly owned by Powerlink Queensland and Energy Queensland who have two Shareholding Ministers;

 QCN Fibre was established in direct response to the recommendations of the Telecommunications for the Regions Project, which provided its key report, late 2018.

 This project identified a number of opportunities to leverage existing government-owned telecommunications infrastructure.
 QCN Fibre will improve access to digital capability for regional Queenslanders through delivering real solutions of improved telecommunications Coverage, Capacity and Competition.
 QCN Fibre enables Queenslanders to take advantage of their exceptional opportunities in the emerging economy.